-Figure 8 was exemplified the σ-ε curves of the 5 SPs tested in the XY direction.
+Figure 8 shows the σ-ε curves of the 5 SPs tested in the XY direction.
 In this case, there is repeatability in the all results, both in the elastic and the plastic deformation curve.
 In the XZ, YX, YZ, ZX and ZY orientations the behaviour of σ-ε curves showed the similar repeatability and therefore were not presented here.